djmgit/SafariAlexa/README.md

 The admin interface can be accessed at ```/admin``` However for that you need to create an admin manually from your Postgres console.
 This will be improved in the future

+## Future goals

+SafariAlexa is at the very early stages of development.
+Below are some future goals

+- Adding more data to the database
+- Adding more scrapers and data mining strategies for dynamically building a strong database
+- Improving interaction experience by adding more utterances